 Photos from this trip can be found here.

-Park Creek Trail had been closed off all season due to damage resulted from wildfires, south of the mountain was inaccessible by foot.
-I approached from the north via Bridge Creek Trailhead and took advantage of the Pacific Crest Trail (PCT) for a good while.
+Park Creek Trail had been closed off to all traffic this season due to damage resulted from wildfires.
+So I approached from the north via Bridge Creek Trailhead and took advantage of the nice Pacific Crest Trail (PCT) before branching off to the North Fork Bridge Creek Trail.
 I chatted with a few through and section hikers along the way.

 Near bluebird approach day, views down Bridge Creek Valley went for miles and miles.
 Got to North Fork Bridge Creek Trail junction late morning and took a break before continuing on.
 Weather took a turn upon entering North Fork Bridge Creek Valley, Goode Mountain soon submerged in thick clouds.